 - SPDR Gold Shares

-Gold really is the king of all commodities.
-If you understand how to trade gold, then you will understand all other bullion.
+Gold is the king of all commodities.
+You will understand all other Bullion if you understand how to trade gold.